tjstoll/miniProjects/showsApp/README.md

 Created on: 23-Mar-07

 Combining React, API calls, and working with forms to make a simple app that displays shows for a given keyword.

+The folder `vanillaShowsApp` contains the version using pure JavaScript.